vin-talukar/research/docs/litreview/README.md

 # Literature review

-Following the [best practices of literature review](/guides/literature_review/literaturereviewmethod.md), I have listed below the following publications for review.
+Following the [methodology documented here](methodology.md), I have listed below the following publications for review.

 #### Contents
 [[toc]]